-- alcoholism: - the non-medical use of narcotics, sedatives, stimulants, hallucinogens, or any other such substance; or - the use of prescription medications other than as prescribed by your Physician.
+- alcoholism; - the non-medical use of narcotics, sedatives, stimulants, hallucinogens, or any other such substance; or - the use of prescription medications other than as prescribed by your Physician.

 Eligibility Waiting Period means the length of time you must be a member in an Eligible Class before you can apply for insurance.
 The Eligibility Waiting Period is shown in the Benefit Highlights.
+Any period of time you were Actively at Work for the Employer as a full-time Employee will count towards completion of the Eligibility Waiting Period.